-The famous photographer Sven Hörnell from Riksgränsen once said, when asked if it was expensive to use so much film: “Film is never expensive, it’s the moment that’s expensive”.
-Sven Hörnell was right of course.
+The famous photographer Sven Hörnell from Riksgränsen, in the Kiruna mountains, once said, when asked if it was expensive to use so much film: “Film is never expensive, it’s the moment that’s expensive”.
+Sven Hörnell was right, of course.
 There’s always one photo better than the rest.
-These days – with quick digital pocket cameras and even mobile phones – you hardly need to worry about the moment.
+These days – with quick digital pocket cameras and even great mobile phones – you hardly need to worry about the moment.
 You just have to be prepared.
-But when it comes to autumn colours perhaps it’s a bit different.
+But when it comes to autumn colours, perhaps it’s a bit different.

 – Really, location is everything, says photographer Carl-Johan Utsi when we talk about capturing the colours of autumn.
 The location that gives you the best depth of field and most colours.

 That’s why Carl-Johan often travels around looking for locations.
-Autumn is the perfect time to go on some of Swedish Lapland’s Touring Routes to find beautiful colours.
+Autumn is the perfect time to go on a road trip to find beautiful colours.

 – Another thing to bear in mind when capturing the autumn colours of the landscape is trying to get up high.
 It gives images a greater depth.